-Virginia Statement of Tenant Rights and Responsibilities under the Virginia Residential Landlord and Tenant Act as of July 1, 2022 This is a summary of tenants' rights and responsibilities under the Virginia Residential Landlord and Tenant Act.
+Virginia Statement of Tenant Rights and Responsibilities under the Virginia Residential Landlord and Tenant Act as of July 1, 2023 This is a summary of tenants' rights and responsibilities under the Virginia Residential Landlord and Tenant Act.
 This summary does not modify your lease or Virginia law.
-A lease cannot give up a tenant's rights under the law.
+A lease cannot give up a tenants' rights under the law.
 The information below is not intended as legal advice.
-Tenants with questions are encouraged to contact their local legal aid program at (866) 534-5234 or valegalaid.org/find-legal-help.
-Tenant Right Applications:
+All parties to a rental agreement are encouraged to consult the Department of Housing and Community Development's website for more information related to landlord and tenant resources.
+Tenants with questions are encouraged to contact their local legal aid program at (866) 534-5243 or valegalaid.org/find-legal-help.
+Tenant Rights Applications:

-Tenants may be charged a nonrefundable application fee of no more than \$50 (not including third party costs for a background check) arefundable application deposit.
+Tenants may be charged a nonrefundable application fee of no more than \$50 (not including third party costs for a background check) and a refundable application deposit.
 If the tenant does not rent the unit, the application deposit must be returned, minus any actual costs or damages. (§55.1-1203) Written lease: